 It’s fun to decide which is your favorite one.

 How Much is A Disney Cruise Rainforest Pass?

-These length of cruise Rainforest Passes can only be purchased once you are on board your Disney cruise ship.
+This length of cruise Rainforest Passes can only be purchased once you are onboard your Disney cruise ship.
 We head straight to the spa when we board the Disney cruise.

 There are only a limited number of the length of cruise passes available for the Rainforest.
 We have heard different numbers for how many, but Disney has never released the official figure.

 Each time you want to visit the Disney cruise Rainforest Room you will go to the reception desk of the spa.
-You will hand over your room key and be given a key bracelet to access the Room.
-You will also be given a robe.
+You will hand over your room key and be given a key bracelet to access the Rainforest Room.

 When you have finished in the Rainforest Room you just go back to the reception desk and hand them your bracelet key.
 They will then return your Key to the World.